-Researchers discover generic 'white' odor LauraxNovember 20th, 2012 in Psychology & Psychiatry
+Researchers discover generic 'white' odor LauraxNovember 20, 2012 by Bob Yirka in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—Researchers working at the Weizmann Institute of Science in Israel have discovered that there exists an odor analog of the color white and the sound of white noise.
 They've been conducting studies on the odor, which they've named Laurax and have published a paper in the Proceedings of the National Academy of Sciences describing their results.

 Most people are aware of white noise and the color white – both come about from the blending of many ingredients.
 White noise is what people hear when multiple tones are played at once.
 Similarly, the color white comes about when multiple wavelengths converge.
 The research team in Israel wanted to know if there is a similar phenomenon with odors so the set up a series of experiments to find out.

 First, they concocted 86 odorants that represented the known olfactory spectrum in such a way as to make them all equally intense.
 From those they took small samples and mixed them together to create a variety of odor samples, with amounts of each of the basic odorants varying from 1 to 43.
 They then presented the samples to a group of 59 volunteers who were asked to rate pairs of the samples as to how close they smelled to one another.

 In analyzing the results, the researchers found that as the number of odorants in each sample increased, the more difficulty the volunteers had in telling the difference between them.
 As the number approached 30, they found that most couldn't tell the difference at all, even if none of the odorants were the same.
 In addition, the odor that arose at such levels became distinct itself, which the researchers named, Laurax.